IIIF/api/source/api/presentation/3.0/index.md

 The following are __not__ in scope:

-  * The discovery or selection of interesting objects is not directly supported; however hooks to reference further resources are available.
+  * The discovery or selection of interesting objects is not directly supported; however properties to reference further resources are available.
   * Search within the object; which is described by the [IIIF Content Search API][search-api].

 Note that in the following descriptions, "object" is used to refer to the object that has been digitized or a born-digital compound object, and "resources" refer to the digital resources and content that are the result of that digitization or digital creation process.

 ###  1.2.
 Motivating Use Cases

 There are many different types of digitized or digital compound objects; ancient scrolls, paintings, letters, books, newspapers, films, operas, albums, field recordings and computer generated animations.
-Many of them bear the written or spoken word, sometimes difficult to read or hear either due to the decay of the physical object or lack of understanding of the script or language.
-These use cases are described in a separate [document][prezi-use-cases].
+Many of them which bear the written or spoken word are difficult to read or hear either due to the decay of the physical object or lack of understanding of the script or language.
+These and several other use cases are described in a separate [document][prezi-use-cases].

 Collectively, the use cases require a model in which one can characterize the object (via the _Manifest_ resource) and the individual views of the object (_Canvas_ resources).
 Each view may have images, audio, video and other content resources associated with it (content resources) to allow the view to be rendered to the user appropriately.
 An object may also have sections; for example, a book may have chapters of several pages, or a play might be divided into acts and scenes (_Range_ resources) and there may be groups of objects (_Collection_ resources).
 These resource types, along with their properties, make up the IIIF Presentation API.

 ### 1.3.
 Terminology